w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 ## Locale Negotiation

 Hierarchical negotiation is one mechanism for performing language negotiation.
-One way to implement this is to work from the last specific signal to the most specific one and then return the result.
+One way to implement this is to work from the least specific signal to the most specific one and then return the result.

 > For example: